RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 # Changelog

+### 1.3.2a

+- Fixed a net error in the PCBbreakout board (now revision 1.5) which required reordering the IO buttons on the breakout.

 ### 1.3.2

 - Fixed an error in the breakout board where the TM mini DIN had the wrong pin orientation.